chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/distribute.md

 We'll need some additional development packages, we're going to use [`@babel/cli`](https://www.npmjs.com/package/@babel/cli) and [`cross-env`](https://www.npmjs.com/package/cross-env) to help us with the build process.

-In your terminal issue the following command:
+In your command line issue the following command:

 ```shell
 yarn add --dev @babel/cli cross-env